jan-koupil/scrimba-advent-calendar-2020/readme.md

 ## [Challenge 6: 🤶 Sort by Length](https://scrimba.com/scrim/coaf14cdb814ee919c9861384)

 A one-line solution using the native sort function designed to sort integers.
-In my soultion there is an "unnecessary step" - you might notice the `[...strs]` at the beginning.
+In my solution there is an "unnecessary step" - you might notice the `[...strs]` at the beginning.
 In a real-world calling sort on the original array would sort it which might be an unexpected surprise in other parts of code.
 This way, we make a copy and work on that.

 ## [Challenge 7: 🦌 Count Vowel Consonant](https://scrimba.com/scrim/co6a94430bcc82803bc0bb306)